 What Is a Change Order?

 We can define the scope of your project as ‘the work that must be accomplished to deliver a product with agreed-upon features.’
 As this is the case, the final result of your project will dictate the scope, including all expectations regarding the length of your project.

 Your change order can also include guidelines regarding the execution of the change order itself.
-It may seem redundant, or like overkill, particularly in the case of a small or unavoidable change.
+It may seem redundant or like overkill, particularly in the case of a minor or unavoidable change.
 However, having everything written out will protect you and your team from liability.
 It may also protect your payment at the end of your project.

 A change order should include the following information:

 - Contact information for the project owner and the contractor

 - A specific change order number for later reference.

 How to Manage Changing Scope or Timeframes Mid-Project